japertechnology/juxta-repo-se/DESIGN.md

 ### 1.1 Repository Aggregation

 1. **Reference strategy** – Add every downstream repo to the meta‑repo as *Git submodules* (shallow‑cloned) for storage efficiency ([Git][1]).
-2. **Manifest** – Generate `repos.json` containing name, SSH URL, default branch, and last release tag for each repo; refresh nightly via GitHub API.
+2. **Manifest** – Generate `repos.json` containing name, SSH URL, default branch, and last release tag for each repo; update it manually via the GitHub API as needed.
 3. **Alternative path** – Provide a flag to switch to *Git Subtree* copy‑based inclusion for teams that prefer single‑checkout workflows ([atlassian.com][5]).

 ### 1.2 Continuous Sync & CI/CD